SEMAT-Exists-Org/source-client-android/www/README.md

 ### www

-This directory contains the code for Cordova www directory
+This directory contains the mobile application code and is used by [Cordova](https://cordova.apache.org/) to build native mobile application.